-Following the recent trends in the shipping industry, in particular the decline in freight rates that also had an adverse effect on the Company's results, the Company tested its assets for impairment (mainly its fixed and intangible assets).
+Further to the recent trends in the shipping industry as discussed in note 1(b)(i), the Company tested its assets for impairment (mainly its fixed and intangible assets), as of June 30, 2016.
 For the purpose of IAS 36, the Company, which operates an integrated liner network, has one cash-generating unit (hereinafter: CGU), which consists of all of the Company's operating assets.
 The Company estimated its recoverable amount on the basis of its fair value less costs to sell, using the discounted cash flow (DCF) method.
 This measurement is a level 3 fair value measurement under IFRS 13.

-The Company's assumptions were made for a 5-year period starting in 2016 and a representative year intended to reflect a long-term, steady state.
+The Company's assumptions were made for the period ended on December 31, 2020 and a representative year intended to reflect a long-term, steady state.
 The key assumptions are set forth below:

-- A detailed cash flow forecast for 5 years based upon the Company's business plan. - Bunker price: according to the future price curve of fuel. - Freight rates: a compound annual growth rate of 0.8% over the projection period, primarily reflecting, a change in cargo mix. - Increase in aggregate TEU shipped: a compound annual growth rate of 4.1% over the projection period, this assumes the increase in leasing of very large container vessels to the Company's fleet during 2017. - Charter hire rates: contractual rates in effect as of December 31, 2015, and assuming anticipated market rates for renewals of charters expiring in the projection period. - Discount rate of 10.5%. - Long-term nominal growth rate of 1.5%, which is consistent with the expected industry average; - Capital expenditures that are less than or equal to the Company's expected vessel depreciation; - Payment of tax at the Company's corporate tax rate of 25%; also assumes expected use of tax losses.
+- A detailed cash flow for the abovementioned period, based upon the Company's business plan. - Bunker price: according to the future price curve of fuel. - Freight rates: a compound annual growth rate of 1.4% over the projection period. - Increase in aggregate TEU shipped: a compound annual growth rate of 3.0% over the projection period, which is in line with the expected trends in the trades the company is planning to focus on. - Charter hire rates: contractual rates in effect as of June 30, 2016, and assuming anticipated market rates for renewals of charters expiring in the projection period. - Discount rate of 9.5%. - Long-term nominal growth rate of 1.5%, which is consistent with the expected industry average. - Capital expenditures that are less than or equal to the Company's expected vessel depreciation; - Payment of tax at the Company's corporate tax rate of 25%; also assumes expected use of tax losses.

-The recoverable amount is higher by between about US\$ 226 million and US\$ 254 million than the carrying amount of the CGU.
+The impairment test resulted with a recoverable amount exceeding the carrying amount of the CGU, by an amount ranging between approximately US\$ 291 million and US\$ 330 million.
 Therefore, no impairment was recognized in the financial statements in respect of the CGU.

 Although the Company believes the assumptions used to evaluate the potential impairment of its assets are reasonable and appropriate, such assumptions are highly subjective.

 There can be no assurance as to how long bunker prices and freight rates will remain at their current levels or whether they will increase or decrease by any significant degree.
 Freight rates may remain at depressed levels for some time, which could adversely affect the Company's revenue and profitability.